-- 1. Digital signature, for verifying digital signatures that have purposes other than those identified in b), f) or g), that is, for entity authentication and data origin authentication with integrity - 2.
-Non-repudiation, for verifying digital signatures used in providing a nonrepudiation service which protects against the signing entity falsely denying some action (excluding Certificate or CRL signing, as in f) or g) below) - 3.
+- 1. Digital signature, for verifying digital signatures that is, for entity authentication and data origin authentication with integrity - 2.
+Non-repudiation, for verifying digital signatures used in providing a nonrepudiation service which protects against the signing entity falsely denying some action - 3.
 Key encipherment, for enciphering keys or other security information, e.g. for key transport - 4.
-Data encipherment, for enciphering user data, but not keys or other security information as in c) above - 5.
+Data encipherment, for enciphering user data, but not keys or other security information - 5.
 Key agreement, for use as a Public Key agreement key - 6.
 Key Certificate signing, for verifying a CA's signature on Certificates, used in CA Certificates only - 7.
 CRL signing, for verifying a CA's signature on CRLs - 8.
 Encipher only, Public Key agreement key for use only in enciphering data when used with key agreement